 Best College Laptops 2018

-Every college student needs a laptop, but with so many options, the choice can be a daunting one.
+Every college student needs a laptop, but with so many choices at so many different prices, it can be homework in itself to find out which one to get.
 Start by reviewing our recommendations for the best laptop for your college major, and then check with your specific school to make sure its configuration meets the minimum requirements.
+Of course, we love all of our picks, so if you see one outside of your major, it's still a great machine.

-If you're undecided on your major or your school doesn't have any particular recommended specs, consider a laptop that's lightweight (sub 4 pounds), lasts long on a charge (8+ hours) and has a high-res (1080 or greater) screen for easy multitasking.
+If you're undecided on your major or your school doesn't have any particular recommended specs, consider a laptop that's easy to carry around in a backpack, lasts 8 hours or more on a charge and has a high-res (1080p or greater) screen for easy multitasking.
 We also have a detailed list of laptop buying tips for students.

 Best Overall: HP Envy 13t